trissylegs/rust-drm/README.md

 let buf = DumbBuf::create(&dev, 1920, 1080, 32, DUNNO).unwrap();
 ```

-* Put a frame buffer on a screen: (Requires some setup, see
+* Put a frame buffer on a screen: Requires some setup.
+(TODO: Fix
-`examples/magenta.rs` for a example)
+  magenta.rs so that it works again)

 ```rust
 let master = dev.set_master().unwrap();